-Technology of Interest: Annular Closure Device
+Annular Closure Device

 This project focused on identifying a comparison cohort of patients treated with lumbar discectomy in administrative claims data to quantify the burden of additional imaging and treatment post lumbar discectomy and determine the burden of reherniation or failed discectomy in a commercially insured population.
-As one of the first US-population-based studies to investigate post-discectomy outcomes, the goal of this Test-Case is to assess the potential impact of the utilization of a device that reduces the risk of reherniation in patients with massive spinal disc defects.
+As one of the first U.S.-population-based studies to investigate post-discectomy outcomes, the goal of this Test-Case was to assess the potential impact of the utilization of a device that reduces the risk of reherniation in patients with massive spinal disc defects.